codeforIATI/activity-ids/README.md

 # Activity ID checker

+Check whether an IATI activity identifier exists in the IATI registry.
+The list is updated daily by a github action, using iatikit.

-A very simple activity ID lookup, using a sort of radix tree on disk.
+Identifiers are stored in a radix tree type thing on github pages.